chromaui/chromatic-docs/monorepos.md

 # Monorepos

 A common pattern in modern web development is monorepos -- having a single repository that contains multiple distinct projects.
-As a Chromatic project is associated with a single repository in a one-to-one way, there are a few tips that can help with using Chromatic with a monorepo.
+As a monorepo can be associated with many Chromatic projects, there are a few tips that can help with using Chromatic with a monorepo.

 ## Running Chromatic from a subproject